cashninjas/reapers-bridge/README.md

 # Reapers Bridge

-One-way bridge for NFTs (ERC721) from SmartBCH (EVM) to CashTokens
+One-way bridge for NFTs (ERC721) from SmartBCH (EVM) to CashTokens on Bitcoin Cash.

 ## Outline

 To bridge the NFTs the user first sends them to a burn address.
 Then, the user provides a cashtokens payout address with a proof of burn to the server.
-The server the re-mint the NFT as CashToken to the provided address
+The server the re-mint the NFT as CashToken to the provided address.

 ## Details